lpewton/surprise-tours/README.md

 Users can only access their pages when they are logged in and in the correct user type.
 If not, they will be redirected to the home page.

 ## Validator Testing:
-- All HTML
+- All HTML templates passed the W3C validator (https://validator.w3.org) without any issues except the {% %} tags.
-- All CSS
+- All CSS passed the Jigsaw validator (https://jigsaw.w3.org) with no errors found.
-- The lighthouse test
-- All python code
+- All python code passed the Code Institute Python Linter (https://pep8ci.herokuapp.com/) without any issues.
 - The app could be opened from Mozzila Firefox, Chrome and Safari without any issues.
+- Stripe payments work correctly and that is verified through webhooks in the stripe website

 ## Technologies Used:
 - HTML5